LogoLogo

 You can also look at the code of all built-in animations for inspiration.

-If you need help developing custom animations or want to share your creations, join my Discord and start a discussion!
+If you need help developing custom animations or want to share your creations, join my and start a discussion!